-Here are four steps to follow to help keep your job sites free of debris:
+Here are four steps to follow to help keep your own job sites free of debris:

 To make sure you don’t miss any debris that needs clearing, you need to consistently capture a majority of your site during every walk.
 That way, you can easily monitor performance via an apples-to-apples comparison of each area and quickly check to see if debris was cleared or not.

-To illustrate what you should aim for, I’ve included a visualization of a poor site walk, where not much area was covered, and a great one in which every room was captured using 360 photo documentation.
+To illustrate what you should aim for, we’ve included a visualization of a poor site walk, where not much area was covered, and a great one in which every room was captured using 360° photo documentation.

 Once your capture session has been uploaded and processed, any Field Notes you’ve created will appear on your drawing as blue icons at the exact locations where they were added.